Voyage Mark II

 Note: a Mark II upgrade package is available with names engraved at the top of the stanchions, as is the case for the Mark I exhibition.
 See Available Upgrades below.

-9. a color master print file for a tour brochure – the Outdoor Exploration Guide – promoting self-guided, inquiry-based exploration of the Solar System
+9. a color master print file for a tour brochure – the Outdoor Exploration Guide (OEG) – promoting self-guided, inquiry-based exploration of the Solar System.

 10. a grade K-12 curriculum package, with lessons supporting pre-and post-visit activities, and relevant to curricular strands addressing Solar System content and exploration